mongodb/docs-realm/source/includes/rql.rst

-Realm Query Language is a string-based query language to constrain searches when retrieving objects from a realm.
+Realm Query Language (RQL) is a string-based query language to constrain searches when retrieving objects from a realm.
 SDK-specific methods pass queries to the Realm query engine, which retrives matching objects from the realm.

 Queries evaluate a predicate for every object in the collection being queried.
 If the predicate resolves to ``true``, {+client-database+} includes the object in the results collection.

 You can use Realm Query Language in most Realm SDKs with your SDK's filter or query methods.
 The Swift SDK is the exception, as it uses the